Biofabrication (journal)

-Biofabrication is a peer-reviewed scientific journal covering research that leads to the fabrication of advanced biological models, medical therapeutic products, and non-medical biological systems.
-The editor-in-chief is Wei Sun (Drexel University).
+Biofabrication is a peer-reviewed scientific journal and the official journal of the International Society for Biofabrication (ISBF) that publishes research on the fabrication of advanced biological systems, including engineered tissues, medical therapeutic products, and non-medical biological constructs.
+The editor-in-chief is Wei Sun (Drexel University and Tsinghua University).

+The journal focuses on the use of cells, proteins, and biomaterials as building blocks for biofabrication, emphasizing fabrication technologies, modeling of biofabricated constructs and processes, and the maturation and functional integration of engineered biological systems for applications such as tissue and organ engineering, disease and drug-screening models, and biointegrated devices.

 Abstracting and indexing

 The journal is abstracted and indexed in: